brutusyhy/polars-explorer/README.md

 This project is scaffolded using `pnpm create tauri-app` with React and TypeScript.

-To run this app in dev mode, run `pnpm install` to install dependencies.
+To run this app in dev mode, first `cd polars-explorer`.
+Then, run `pnpm install` to install dependencies.

-Then, run `pnpm tauri dev`.
+After that, run `pnpm tauri dev`.
 It utilizes vite to monitor real-time changes to code, and recompile Rust/hot reload React code accordingly.